|

 family focused.
 Easy access from |

 Older and quieter resort.
-Don’t forget about nearby Stowe for additional nightlife. |
+Do not forget about nearby Stowe for additional nightlife. |

 |